Lundalogik/LimeBootstrapAppStore/getaccept/README.md

 ## PLEASE NOTE THAT THE ADD-ON IS ON THE GETACCEPT REPO
 This add-on is owned by GetAccept.
 Go to https://github.com/getaccept/limecrm/releases to fetch the latest released version.

+For issues, please refer to [Lime's own repo for GetAccept](https://github.com/Lundalogik/addon-getaccept).

 ## About